reef-pi/reef-pi.github.io/content/additional-documentation/glossary.md

 #### 12 volt, 1 amp DC barrel jack power supply

-A power supply component used with the DC Female panel barrel jack in termperature controller and possibly other builds.
+A power supply component used with the DC Female panel barrel jack in temperature controller and possibly other builds.

-#### 110v Electical Receptacle (Wall outlet)
+#### 110v Electrical Receptacle (Wall outlet)

 A component used in the Power Controller and possibly other builds.